-I’ve just created my perfect transitional top; it’s a variation of the Drawstring dress sewing pattern in some stunning crinkle silk fabric.
+This is my perfect transitional top; it’s a variation of The Drawstring Dress in some stunning crinkle silk fabric.

-And as this is a very feminine fabric I’ve used plaited leather strapping from Klein’s for the drawstring tie.
+And as this is a very feminine fabric I’ve used plaited leather strapping for the drawstring tie.
 I didn’t want my top to look too twee; it's not a look I do!

 The finished garment is really flattering, having less gathers at the front is much better in this crinkle fabric – I think the original cut would have looked too blousy.

-The fabric is perfect for this time of year – so light when its hot, but looks great with a leather coat made years ago, for when the sun goes down.
-I love this mix of texture and handle.
+The fabric is perfect for this time of year – so light when its hot, but looks great with a leather coat made years ago, I love this mix of texture and handle.